Queen Mary Falls

-I found the end of the rainbow.
+I found the end of the rainbow at Queen Mary Falls.
 The continuous bursts of vibrant colour hovered in the air, right in front of me, and disappeared into the base of the waterfall.
 Incredible!
 So next time the kids ask what is at the end of the rainbow, I’ll say, “A waterfall”.
 I wonder if treasure is buried somewhere deep beneath the water?

 Our family went on a day trip from Brisbane to Queen Mary Falls, located in Main Range National park on the McPherson Ranges.
 The falls are located over 800 metres above sea level, close to the New South Wales/Queensland border, so it’s an exciting drive.